MichaelCurrin/llm-commit-msg/README.md

 Here are options for the LLM model:

-- **Local LLM server** - Run at no cost and keeping your data private and offline.
+- **Local LLM server** - Run at no cost and keeping your data private and offline. e.g. Using Ollama.
 - **OpenAI** - If you have a paid subscription for ChatGPT, configure with your credentials.
 - **ChatGPT alternatives** - Use a free tool like [pollinations.ai](https://pollinations.ai) which uses the OpenAI API protocol.